 Highlights of 2003 “Practical Manual for Party Propaganda Work”

-This 2003 Red Flag Publishing House, purchased at the Kunrning Xinhua Bookstore is also widely available online.
-Hu Jintao in his foreword to the book wrote “If the masses are not guided by a scientific theory as the push forward social change, they cannot succeed …As times change our thinking and understanding too must move forward…the theoretical basis of the Party, must based on what we have inherited from the past constantly absorb new experiences and new thinking.”
+This 2003 Red Flag Publishing House, purchased at the Kunming Xinhua Bookstore is also widely available online.
+Chinese Communist Party Secretary Hu Jintao, in his foreword to the book, wrote “If the masses are not guided by a scientific theory as the push forward social change, they cannot succeed …As times change our thinking and understanding too must move forward…the theoretical basis of the Party, must based on what we have inherited from the past constantly absorb new experiences and new thinking.”
 In the first section of the “Propaganda Manual” Hu Jintao and others expound on the “Three Represents” of former Party Secretary Jiang Zemin.

-As a Kunming City Party propaganda worker warned me, the book, and especially the first section, is very dull reading.
-The next sections on the theory, purposes and methods of Party propaganda work are more enlightening.
+As a Kunming City Party propaganda worker warned me, the book, and especially the first section, was very dull reading.
+The next sections on the theory, purposes and methods of Party propaganda work were more enlightening.

 Goals of Party Propaganda